 A fossa (Cryptoprocta ferox), Kirindy Mitea National Park, Madagascar. © Jonathan Irish s of June 2023, CEPF grantees recorded the creation and/or expansion of 598,725 hectares of new protected areas, bringing the overall total since inception to 17,186,070 hectares in 25 biodiversity hotspots.
-Government involvement in this achievement was instrumental.
 Gains were significant in the Wallacea and the Tropical Andes hotspots, both of which are nearing the end of their investment periods.
 Several hotspots recorded no new hectares due to the CEPF investments in these hotspots being either closed or in early stages.
 The charts that follow show the number of hectares newly protected by hotspot and by region since inception of the fund.